makersacademy/chitter-challenge/README.md

 - Makers sign up to Chitter with their email, password, name and a username (e.g. davedude@example.com, password123, Dave Dude, dave).
 - The username and email are unique.

-#### Signing up
+### Signing up

-Wrote a feature test for user to click Sign up, enter details and submit, and to be routed back to the homepage expecting it to have their username.
+Wrote a feature test for user to click Sign up, enter details and submit, and to be routed back to the homepage expecting it to have their handle (@username), and no longer to have Sign up.
 Red.

 - Added link to Sign up, to /users/new.
-- Added form with relevant fields and submit button
+- Added form with relevant fields and submit button, posting to /users.

+Now the post /users route needs to create a new User and add it to the database.
+Wrote test for User class create method.

+- Added a migration for users table with `rake db:create_migration NAME=create_users`
+- Added the relevant details to the generated migration file to set up the table.
+- Ran the migration with `rake db:migrate` to create the users table.

+Green.

+Back to fixing the feature test.

+- Required users.rb in app.rb.
+- Added User.create call using the params in post /users.
+- Enabled sessions
+- Captured the User.create call in a variable new_user.
+- Set the session user_id key to new_user.id.
+- Redirected to homepage.
+- In get / created an instance variable @user
+- @user is set to the user instance found from the session user_id, or if session user_id is nil, set to nil.

+Now the user's handle needs to be displayed in the view.
+Wrote a test for user.handle to return the users handle (@username).
+Red.

+- Wrote .handle to add a @ to the front of self.user_name.

+Green.
+Now back to display that in the view

+- In the homepage view, used ER to display user.handle only if @user is not nil, and otherwise show the Sign up link.

+Feature green.

+### Securing passwords

+At the moment passwords are stored as plaintext, a big no no.

+For this the bcrypt gem.

+- Added bcrypt to the gemfile.
+-

 ## Reflections